-Lymph nodes, small, bean-shaped glands linked by lymphatic vessels, play a crucial role in the body's immune function.
-They transport lymph fluid, assist in waste disposal, and produce white blood cells crucial for combating infections.
-These nodes, along with the spleen and tonsils, form an integral part of your immune system.
+Lymph nodes are small, bean-shaped glands linked by lymphatic vessels.
+They play a crucial role in the body's immune function.
+They transport lymph fluid, assist in waste disposal, and produce white blood cells vital for combating infections.
+Lymph nodes form an integral part of the immune system with the spleen and tonsils.

-Several home remedies prove highly effective to support the immune system and promote lymphatic health.
-Apple cider vinegar, known for its health benefits, can aid in fighting infections and improving lymph flow.
-Castor oil applied topically, is excellent for reducing lymph node swelling and enhancing immune response.
+Several home remedies are highly effective in supporting the immune system and promoting lymphatic health.
+Apple cider vinegar, known for its health benefits, can help fight infections and improve lymph flow.
+Castor oil applied topically reduces lymph node swelling and enhances immune response.
 Vitamin C, a potent antioxidant, supports overall immune health and is particularly helpful in managing swollen lymph nodes.
 These natural remedies offer a safe and effective way to support lymphatic function and combat infections.

 Apple Cider Vinegar for Lymph Node Health